 Faith Church is motivated by our faith to do what we can to provide for the poor and lift up the downtrodden as Jesus taught us to do.
-Not only do we have the space and resources to support the safety of 20 people, we are also currently not allowed to use our building for our regular worship services and programs.
-In addition, we have been developing a relationship with TC4 for several years now, providing meals and welcoming them to special events on campus.
+Not only do we have the space and resources to support the safety of 20 people, we also have been developing a relationship with TC4 for several years now, providing meals and welcoming them to special events on campus.
 Our congregation feels an affinity with TC4 and supports the decision to host them.

 Is it safe for us to have a homeless encampment on church property and in the neighborhood?

 Yes.
 The last time TC4 stayed at Faith Church, there were no incidents with any of the residents that threatened anyone's safety.
 Similarly, their recent hosts at Mary, Queen of Peace have had no safety issues.
 In addition, there are currently no regular church or community gatherings on our campus due to the pandemic safety protocols of Faith Church and the PNW Conference of the UMC.
 In the Beginning Preschool is operating remotely, worship services and Christian education classes are online, and community groups such as scouting groups are remote, as well.
 Thus, TC4 will not be sharing the campus with other groups at this time, though Faith Church volunteers will monitor and support TC4's operations.

 What is Faith Church's policy for ensuring good behavior from TC4 residents?
 What would cause Faith to evict the encampment?